OpenSourceEconomics/econ-project-templates/docs/source/getting_started/cookiecutter_dialogue.rst

    language.

    .. warning::
       The R example project is currently under construction.
 Help is appreciated!
-At the moment, selecting this option only installs pytask-R and R related packages to the environment, and adds R related hooks to .pre-commit-config.yaml.
+      Selecting this option only installs R related packages, including pytask-R, to the environment, and adds R related hooks to .pre-commit-config.yaml.

    **add_julia_example** -- Whether to create the example project using the julia programming language.

    .. warning::
       The Julia example project is not implemented yet.
 Help is appreciated!
+Selecting this option only installs pytask-Julia to the environment.

    **add_stata_example** -- Whether to create the example project using the stata programming language.

    .. warning::
       The Stata example project is not implemented yet.
 Help is appreciated!
+Selecting this option only installs pytask-Stata to the environment.

    **conda_environment_name** -- Name of your conda environment.
 This should not be too long, since you need to type it often.